naa986/gmail-smtp/gmail-smtp/readme.txt

 none

 == Changelog ==

+= 1.1.6 =
+* Updated the PHPMailer library to version 5.2.26.
+This release fixes a potential XSS vulnerability in the default debug output.
+* Gmail SMTP is now compatible with WordPress 4.9.

 = 1.1.5 =
 * Updated the minimum requirements for PHP to 5.6 since it was causing a curl_reset() error in the Google API Client library.